 RPM performance is the most important measure for an Ad Op Partner!
-Although their tech features look promising and exciting, it means nothing with low RPM performance.
-Sortable’s low page RPM and ad RPM performance is not a desirable trait when looking for an Ad Op Partner.
+Although their tech features look promising and exciting, and their RPM performance has improved since they've honed in on their product offerings.
+Sortable’s page RPM and ad RPM performance a desirable trait when looking for an Ad Op Partner.
 What makes matters worse is the fact that RPM performance doesn’t seem to worry sales or support representatives as they give very little support on the issue.

 An Ideal Ad Op Partner should have a very responsive support team that Sortable currently provides, something that they have worked towards over the years.
 All in all sortable has great tech features and a good reporting interface however like every Ad ops partner there is always room for improvement.